scil/docker-janusgraph-hbase/readme.md

 or
 ` docker-compose start janusgraph `

-##  Sollution :  use janusgraph as  a service
+##  Choice 1 :  use janusgraph as  a service

 ```
   janusgraph: